CBartsc32/CC-Hive/src/Server/README.md

-#this part of the project has been assigned to @dannysmc
+#this part of the project has been assigned to dannysmc

 --[[